A scene is a piece of content that could be assimilated to a

 .

-The main difference between them is that every
+The key difference is that

 2D Layer